Tonik Energy: latest tariff information & reviews

 Tonik’s carbon offset scheme was part of The Kasigau Corridor Project.
 For every unit of non-green gas used by its members, Tonik bought ‘carbon credits’ that help fund the project.

 If you were a Tonik Energy customer and you've taken no action since being switched over to your new provider, you will now find yourself on Scottish Power's standard variable tariff.
-Let’s breakdown the cost of this variable tariff for a medium-sized household in London to give a rough idea of pricing.

 Is Tonik Energy green?